wahoo-predict/wahoot/README.md

 - Ensure you're running from the project root directory
 - Check that `wahoo/validator/database/alembic.ini` exists
 - Try manually running: `cd wahoo/validator/database && alembic upgrade head`

+#### Metagraph Syncing

+The validator automatically syncs with the Bittensor metagraph to stay current with network state:

+- **Initial sync**: Happens when validator starts (in `initialize_bittensor()`)
+- **Per-iteration sync**: Happens at the start of each main loop iteration
+- **What gets synced**: UIDs, hotkeys, axons, stake, tempo, and other network state

+This ensures the validator always has the latest network information before:
+- Querying traders
+- Calculating rewards
+- Setting weights on blockchain

+The metagraph sync uses the Bittensor SDK's built-in syncing mechanism, which connects to the appropriate network endpoint based on your `NETWORK` setting (`finney` for mainnet, `test` for testnet).

+#### Database

+The validator uses SQLite for local data persistence:

+- **Auto-initialization**: Database and schema are created automatically on first run
+- **Per-validator**: Each validator gets their own database file (set `VALIDATOR_DB_PATH` for custom location)
+- **Synchronous**: Uses `sqlite3` (standard library, blocking operations - no async)
+- **Features**:
+  - Caches validation data from WAHOO API (reduces API calls)
+  - Stores EMA scores for persistence across restarts
+  - Automatic cleanup of old cache entries (7 days default)
+  - WAL mode enabled for better write concurrency

+**Database Location:**
+- Default: `validator.db` in project root
+- Custom: Set `VALIDATOR_DB_PATH` environment variable
+- Example: `export VALIDATOR_DB_PATH=/home/validator/my_validator.db`

 #### Development Setup